 The IBBC is a charitable company* facilitating trade & investment between the United Kingdom, Iraq and internationally.
 Its specific goal is to develop and grow the private sector overall in Iraq and to help its members succeed.
 It promotes best practice and international standards and encourages the transfer of technology and know-how.
 Founded 2009 it has established itself as the predominant and most influential organisation promoting the interest of international and leading Iraqi businesses in Iraq.
 All companies of good standing and sharing the values of IBBC are eligible for membership.

 Some of the largest British, Iraqi and international companies operating in Iraq now are part of the council.
-These include; Shell, BP, and Exxon, together with companies such as GE, Siemens, Serco, Wood, Mott MacDonald, Zaha Hadid Architects, PwC, E & Y, Standard Chartered, Eversheds, Zain, Sardar Group, Kufan Group, Stirling Education and others.
-Organisations such as Bath Spa University, Baghdad Chamber of Commerce and Erbil Chamber of Commerce are also part of the IBBC.
+These include; Shell, BP, together with companies such as GE, Siemens, Serco, Wood, Mott MacDonald, Zaha Hadid Architects, PwC, E & Y, Standard Chartered, Eversheds, Zain, Sardar Group, Kufan Group, Stirling Education and others.
+IBBC has separate Universities Membership stream promoting educational partnerships between UK Universities and Iraqi Universities and businesses and academia.

 The IBBC receives high-level support from the Iraqi, Kurdistan and British Governments, as well as the UN, European Union and the United States.

 By joining the IBBC, companies receive the following membership benefits:

 Members will be part of a highly respected group of mostly multinational companies, each of which enjoys an impeccable international reputation and identifies with the shared goals of the organisation.
 Many Members have developed strong business links with other IBBC organisations through an array of networking and business facilitation events.
 The IBBC is highly respected as a trade organisation in both Iraq, the UK, the USA and internationally.

 Members will be invited to join a sector specific group, which is relevant to their field of work.
 At present, the sector tables which IBBC operate are: Energy, Financial and Professional Services, Infrastructure & Logistics, General Trading & Industries, and Education, Training & Heritage.